Shipping Glossary

 Tips

-Use the smallest box that safely fits your item to minimize DIM weight charges
+Use the smallest box that safely fits your item to minimize DIM weight charges.
+Measure the box you actually ship in, not the product.

-Consider poly mailers for soft goods -- USPS does not apply DIM pricing to non-rectangular packages
+Consider poly mailers for soft goods.
+USPS does not apply DIM pricing the same way to non-rectangular packages, and they keep you under the 1 cubic foot threshold.

 Related Terms